 Human occupation of the greater Yellowstone area seems to follow environmental changes of the last 15,000 years.
 How far back is still to be determined— there are no known sites in the park that date to this time—but humans probably were not using this landscape when glaciers and a continental ice sheet covered most of what is now Yellowstone National Park.
 The glaciers carved out valleys with rivers that people could follow in pursuit of Ice Age mammals such as the mammoth and the giant bison.
-The last period of ice coverage ended 13,000–14,000 years ago, sometime after that, but before 11,000 years ago, humans were here on this landscape.
+The last period of ice coverage ended 13,000 to 14,000 years ago.
+Sometime after that, but before 11,000 years ago, humans were here on this landscape.

 Archeologists have found physical evidence of human presence in the form of distinctive stone tools and projectile points.
 From these artifacts, scientists surmise that they hunted mammals and gathered berries, seeds, and plants.